1. What is a Revaluation?

 10. How will the homeowner be notified of the new assessment?

-11. How will Vision Government Solutions appraise my property?
+11. How will eQuality Valuation Services appraise my property?

-Vision Government Solutions will estimate the value of properties by using the current data, and any updated data collected, and analyzing the recent sales of houses comparable to yours in your neighborhood.
+eQuality Valuation Services will estimate the value of your property by using the data collected and analyzing recent sales of houses comparable to yours in your neighborhood.

 12. How will I know if my assessment is equitable?